alchemycodelab/bootcamp-one-prework/README.md

 **This prep work is mandatory and counts as 5% of your Code 102 total course grade.** You'll have the opportunity to report your progress on these assignments shortly after you've completed the enrollment process.

-**Expect to spend a _minimum_ of several evenings and a weekend day or two to get everything completed.** Allow yourself more time than you think you will need so that you can take breaks and work at a methodical pace without rushing or trying to cut corners.
-Detailed time estimates are provided in the following overview.

 #### Required for Code 201

 Code 201 **requires students to complete this prep work assigned for the program**.
 This prep